joshuaeckroth/csci221-website/homework/group-project-2.markdown

 ## Due dates

 - **Tue, 4/9, 11:59pm**: A plan for each iteration (there are 3 weeks, 3 iterations): include the user stories and indicate who will work on what.
-- **Tue, 4/30, 11:59pm**: Final due date for the software (code, tests, documentation) and report.
+- **Thur, 4/30, 11:59pm**: Final due date for the software (code, tests, documentation) and report.
 This is a "hard" due date.
 Nothing will be accepted after this date.